Merredin

 Merredin faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population (~2,753 people), leading that of the average SA2 area.
-The most common medical conditions were arthritis and asthma, impacting 9.8 and 8.7% of residents respectively.
-A total of 65.5% of residents declared themselves completely clear of medical ailments, compared to 64.7% across Rest of WA.
-As of 2016 (the latest available data), 20.3% of residents were aged 65 and over (1,066 people), lower than the 21.7% in Rest of WA.
-Health outcomes among seniors in Merredin are above average, performing better than the general population in health metrics.
+The rate of private health cover is approximately 52%, leading that of the average SA2 area (~2,775 people).
+The most common medical conditions are arthritis and asthma, impacting 9.8% and 8.7% of residents respectively.
+65.5% of residents declare themselves completely clear of medical ailments compared to 64.7% across Rest of WA.
+The area has 20.3% of residents aged 65 and over (1,074 people), which is lower than the 21.7% in Rest of WA.
+Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health